Monkeystation/photanol-com/src/pages/index.md

         #### APPLY AND DEADLINE

         Please send your cover letter and resume to jobs@photanol.com.
 The deadline is October 15 2020, but we review the applications on a rolling basis.
-We look forward to hearing from you.\
+We look forward to hearing from you!

         \